KontorProtocol/Documentation/docs/introduction.md

 ---
+sidebar_position: 1
-title: Introducing Sigil
+title: Introduction
-description: a description of what Sigil is and where it is going
+description: Introduction to Sigil
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 # Introduction

 Currently, Sigil is in an early preview stage, with a functional implementation that includes core features like WASM Component integration, a minimal set of hooks and primitives, and a Rust SDK with ORM-like abstractions.
 This preview is ready for developers to explore, though some features, such as list types and advanced querying for storage, are still in development.
 Our roadmap includes enhancing storage capabilities, creating more ways to test contracts i.e. clientside SDK against Bitcoin testnet, and further refining the developer experience to help support complex use cases.

 ## Core Architecture